vittodevit/RentriRevProxy/README.md

 ### Configuration
 The proxy can be configured using the following environment variables:
 - `SERVER_PORT`: the port that the proxy will listen to locally
-- `BUNDLE_PATH`: the path of the .p12 file donwloaded from the RENTRI portal
+- `MONGODB_URI`: the uri of the mongodb instance that the proxy will use to retrieve the user data and certificates
-- `BUNDLE_PASSWORD_PATH`: the path of a text file containing the password of the .p12 file